Until the 22nd August, our restaurant is open on Thursdays, Fridays and Saturdays only.

 THE RESTAURANT

-Our seasonal set menu reflects our terroir: garden herbs, Gigha milk, Kintyre eggs, Knapdale venison and beef, Kilberry lamb and fresh seafood landed daily in Tarbert.
+Our menu reflects our terroir: garden herbs, Gigha milk, Kintyre eggs, west-coast venison, Scottish beef and lamb, and fresh seafood landed daily in Tarbert.
 We also serve interesting wines, local beers, Scottish gins and whisky from all over, especially from our Campbeltown and island neighbours.

 THE ROOMS